Q: What is AWS CloudHSM?

 You can create, modify, delete, and obtain the status of CloudHSM Clusters and HSMs.
 What you can do with the AWS CloudHSM API is limited to operations that AWS can perform with its restricted access.
 The API cannot access the contents of the HSM or modify any users, policies, or other settings.
 To learn more, please see the CloudHSM Documentation for information about the API, or the Tools for Amazon Web Services page for more information about the SDK.

-Migrating to new CloudHSM
+Migrating from other third-party HSMs to CloudHSM

 Q: How should I plan my migration to AWS CloudHSM?

 Start by ensuring that the algorithms and modes you require are supported by CloudHSM.
 Your account manager can submit feature requests to us if needed.
 Next, determine your key rotation strategy.
 Suggestions for common use cases are in the next Q/A. We have also published an in-depth migration guide for CloudHSM.
-You're now ready to get started with the new CloudHSM.
+You're now ready to get started with CloudHSM.

 Q: How can I rotate my keys?